umairahmad-ua/classification-of-images-of-T-shirts-and-dress-shirts/README.md

 I have trained the model on three classifiers mentioned above after optimizing the value of lambdas (No of tress in adaboost, random forest and the C in SVM) and other hyper parameters sigma, orientation, pixels per cell and block

+# I am expecting test accuracy between 0.80-0.85 as shown in the above mean results and also in 67-33 split